 These types of audits often require regular self-audits followed by less frequent audits by independent certification bodies.
 The concept of standards and auditing systems is usually one of self-improvement towards achieving specific and attainable goals; however, non-compliance can result in losing accreditation, resulting in a reduction in market opportunities.

 For more information, see the “Food safety and traceability” chapter.

-Find the many role players listed in the “Biodiversity and ecosystems services” chapter.
+Find the many role players listed on the “Biodiversity and ecosystems services” page.

 Find the different contact details listed under “Legal Authorisations and Compliance Inspectorate” at www.environment.gov.za.

 - Environmental Assessment Practitioners Association of South Africa (EAPASA) www.eapasa.org

 - Find details of the Environmental Law Association at www.elasa.co.za.

 - Conservation at Work www.conservationatwork.co.za Website includes a summary of environmental legislation nationally and specific to the Western Cape.

 - ACER (Africa) Tel: 035 340 2715 www.acerafrica.co.za